bluewhale28/Multiple-Instance-Learning-MIL-with-Keras-using-clear-cell-renal-cell-carcinoma-dataset/README.md

 ![40_1](https://user-images.githubusercontent.com/55003096/198854392-8111b5f3-a7b5-4190-ba02-3c328a2f5ead.png)

 ## Contact
-If you have any questions my email - nik88888888888@gmail.com
+If you have any questions, my email - nik88888888888@gmail.com